abadid/cmsc424-spring2019/project1/README.md

 **Note:** We will test your queries on a different, larger dataset.

 ### Getting started
 Start the VM with `vagrant up` in the `project1/` directory.
-The 'flights' database should already be set up, but if not, see a TA. ssh into your VM and use the database the same way you did for project 0 (except in this case the database is called 'flights' instead of 'university').
+The 'flights' database should already be set up, but if not, see a TA. ssh into your VM, run `cd /vagrant` and use the database the same way you did for project 0 (except in this case the database is called 'flights' instead of 'university').

 ### Schema
 The dataset contains synthetic air flight data.
 Specifically it contains the following tables: